Fidelity Payment Services: Card Processing Reviews & Complaints

-As of this review, Fidelity Payment Services is accredited with the Better Business Bureau and holds an “A+” rating with 4 complaints filed in the last 36 months.
-1 complaint was filed due to billing or collection disputes, 2 were related to problems with the product or service, and 1 had to do with an advertising issue.
-All 4 complaints were answered but did not receive a final response from the merchant.
+As of this review, Fidelity Payment Services is accredited with the Better Business Bureau and holds an “A+” rating with 2 complaints filed in the last 36 months.
+1 complaint was resolved to the satisfaction of the client while the other was either resolved to the dissatisfaction of the client or had no final response.

 What Merchants Say

-In addition to the 4 complaints filed on Fidelity Payment Services’ BBB profile, the company has also received 47 informal reviews.
-All 47 of these reviews are positive, being awarded 5 out of 5 in each rating.
-However, it should be noted that informal reviews are not subject to verification by the BBB like complaints are.
-The most recent review is the only negative one against the company.
-It was left by a merchant who expresses their disapproval of the company’s customer service:
+In addition to the 2 complaints filed on Fidelity Payment Services’ BBB profile, the company has also received 1 informal review, which was positive.
+A previous negative review against the company was left by a client who expressed their disapproval of the company’s customer service: